 For proper operation and minimum EMI, care must be taken during printed circuit board layout.
-Note that large, switched currents flow in the LT8608S's $V{IN}$ pins, GND pins, and the input capacitor (C1).
-The loop formed by the input capacitor should be as small as possible by placing the capacitor adjacent to the VIN and GND pins.
-When using a physically large input capacitor the resulting loop may become too large in which case using a small case/value capacitor placed close to the $V{\mbox{\scriptsize IN}}$ and GND pins plus a larger capacitor further away is preferred.
+Note that large, switched currents flow in the LT8607's VIN pins, GND pins, and the input capacitor ( $C{IN}$ ).
+The loop formed by the input capacitor should be as small as possible by placing the capacitor adjacent to the $V{IN}$ and GND pins.
+When using a physically large input capacitor the resulting loop may become too large in which case using a small case/value capacitor placed close to the VIN and GND pins plus a larger capacitor further away is preferred.
 These components, along with the inductor and output capacitor, should be placed on the same side of the circuit board, and their connections should be made on that layer.
 Place a local, unbroken ground plane under the application circuit on the layer closest to the surface layer.
-The SW node should be as small as possible.
-Finally, keep the FB and RT nodes small so that the ground traces will shield them from the SW node.
+The SW and BOOST nodes should be as small as possible.
+Finally, keep the FB and RT nodes small so that the ground traces will shield them from the SW and BOOST nodes.
 The exposed pad on the bottom of the package must be soldered to ground so that the pad is connected to ground electrically and also acts as a heat sink thermally.
-To keep thermal resistance low, extend the ground plane as much as possible, and add thermal vias under and near the LT8608S to additional ground planes within the circuit board and on the bottom side.
-For mechanical performance during temperature cycles, solder the corner N/C pins to the ground plane.
-Figure 6 shows the basic guidelines for a layout example that can pass CISPR25 radiated emission test with class 5 limits.
+To keep thermal resistance low, extend the ground plane as much as possible, and add thermal vias under and near the LT8607 to additional ground planes within the circuit board and on the bottom side.